pytorch/pytorch.github.io/_mobile/android.md

 sh ./scripts/build_pytorch_android.sh
 ```

-Its workflow contains several steps:
+The workflow contains several steps:

-1. Builds libtorch for android for all 4 android abis (armeabi-v7a, arm64-v8a, x86, x86_64)
+1\.
+Build libtorch for android for all 4 android abis (armeabi-v7a, arm64-v8a, x86, x86_64)

-2. Creates symbolic links to the results of those builds:
+2\.
+Create symbolic links to the results of those builds:
 `android/pytorch_android/src/main/jniLibs/${abi}` to the directory with output libraries
 `android/pytorch_android/src/main/cpp/libtorch_include/${abi}` to the directory with headers.
 These directories are used to build `libpytorch.so` library that will be loaded on android device.

-3. And finally runs `gradle` in `android/pytorch_android` directory with task `assembleRelease`
+3\.
+And finally run `gradle` in `android/pytorch_android` directory with task `assembleRelease`

-Script requires that android sdk, android ndk and gradle are installed.
+Script requires that Android SDK, Android NDK and gradle are installed.
 They are specified as environment variables:

-`ANDROID_HOME` - path to [android sdk](https://developer.android.com/studio/command-line/sdkmanager.html)
+`ANDROID_HOME` - path to [Android SDK](https://developer.android.com/studio/command-line/sdkmanager.html)

-`ANDROID_NDK` - path to [android ndk](https://developer.android.com/studio/projects/install-ndk)
+`ANDROID_NDK` - path to [Android NDK](https://developer.android.com/studio/projects/install-ndk)

 `GRADLE_HOME` - path to [gradle](https://gradle.org/releases/)